MASSPIRG has a 40-year history of advocating for students, the environment and consumers.

 Making Textbooks More Affordable:

 Everyone knows that textbooks costs are out of control—the average student spends $900 per year!
 We're promoting cost-saving solutions on campus while also tackling publishers' stranglehold on the market to change prices for good.
 MASSPIRG students joined the Textbook Rebellion, a national tour to raise awareness about the high cost of textbooks and affordable solutions.
 The tour collected 10,000 petition signatures and was featured in 100 news stories.
+MASSPIRG Students have been working with faculty and administrators to utilize open textbooks to save students thousands of dollars.

 Making Higher Education More Affordable: